hgdeoro/daedalus/README.md

   - Simplest form of pagination
   - Show line chart counting messages received

-3. Client: Python client to send messages using HTTP (POST with JSON encoded message)
+3. Client: Python client to send messages using HTTP

+4. Client: [Java client](https://github.com/hgdeoro/DaedalusJavaClient) to send messages using HTTP.

 For the curious: install in a virtual machine
 ----------------------------------------